taiki-e/cargo-llvm-cov/README.md

 ### From prebuilt binaries

 You can download prebuilt binaries from the [Release page](https://github.com/taiki-e/cargo-llvm-cov/releases).
-Prebuilt binaries are available for macOS, Linux (gnu and musl), Windows (static executable), and FreeBSD.
+Prebuilt binaries are available for Linux (x86_64 gnu/musl, aarch64 gnu/musl, powerpc64le gnu/musl, riscv64gc gnu/musl, and s390x gnu, musl binaries are static executable), macOS (x86_64, aarch64, and universal), Windows (x86_64, static executable), FreeBSD (x86_64).

 <details>
 <summary>Example of script to install from the Release page (click to show)</summary>